Home Energy Assistance Program (HEAP)

 When applying for HEAP you will need to provide identification and proof of gross income for everyone who lives in your home.
 Depending on circumstances, you may use birth certificates, a marriage license, driver's license, rental receipts and copies of current pays stubs or pension statements.
 We cannot use bank statements for proof of monthly income.

-Opens in January 2022.
+Opens January 2, 2024.
 In certain low fuel or shut-off notice situations, emergency grants are available and are processed immediately to prevent a utility shut off or to guarantee a fuel delivery.
 For these situations, if you are age 60 or older, please call OFA at 315-867-1195.
-For those under the age of 60, please call DSS @ 315-867-1220.
+For those under the age of 60, please call DSS at 315-867-1220.

 Furnace Repair/Replacement for those 60 and over.

 Additional aid may be allowed for the repair of basic heating equipment that is inoperable or unsafe.
-For more information call OFA @ 315-867-1195.
+For more information call OFA at 315-867-1195.

 The cleaning of the primary heating equipment, but may also include minor repairs for proper efficient operation of heating equipment.